 Disk Caching for Frequent Database Log Backups

-Applies to: DB2, DB2 MultiNode, Informix, Microsoft SQL Server on Linux, Microsoft SQL Server on Windows, MySQL, Oracle, Oracle RAC, SAP HANA
+Applies to: DB2, DB2 MultiNode, Informix, Microsoft SQL Server on Linux, Microsoft SQL Server on Windows, MySQL, PostgreSQL, Oracle, Oracle RAC, SAP HANA

 You can optimize database log backup recovery point objectives (RPOs) and have log backups running independently of the Control Plane or CommServe computer maintenance windows.
 You can run database log backups at a greater frequency, in a scalable manner, without adding to the workload of the CommServe computer.
 Disk caching of log backups uses compression to save space and encryption for greater security.